evkx/evkx.github.io/content/models/hiphi/z/Z_4_Seater/_index.md

 ## Performance

 The HiPhi Z 4 Seater has a maximum power of 494KW (672hp).
 The total torque is 820nm.
-The 0-100km/h sprint (0-62mph) takes 3,8 seconds.
+It performs the 0-100km/h sprint (0-62mph) in 3,8 seconds.

 ## Battery, range, and charging